-1.1 The applicant seeks full planning permission for the change of use of open space to private garden and parking area on land adjacent to 143 Manchester Road, Mossley.
+1.1 The applicant seeks full planning permission for the change of use of open space to private garden and the installation of 3 car parking spaces on land adjacent to 143 Manchester Road, Mossley.

 2. SITE & SURROUNDINGS

 2.1 The application site is located at the southern end of a triangular shaped area of open space which is bound by Waggon Road to the west and Bury Street to the east.
 The southern boundary of the site forms the common boundary with the property at 143 Manchester Road.
 There are a number of mature trees on the land, which slopes relatively steeply downwards from west to east.
 There is a turning head at the southern end of Bury Street, located in the south eastern corner of the piece of land.